eluhrs/subscript-app/README.md

     pip install -r requirements.txt
     ```
 4.  **Configure Environment**:
     Create a `.env` file in the project root to store your API key.
+An sample .env.example file is provided, but be sure to add your own API keys.
     ```bash
     # Create .env file
     echo "GEMINI_API_KEY=your_api_key_here" > .env
+    ```
+5.  **Configuration**:
+    Copy the example configuration file:
+    ```bash
+    cp config.example.yml config.yml
     ```

 ## Usage